Russia pounds major Ukrainian city after expanding war aims - NewsBreak

 He said it is important for Ukraine to demonstrate its ability to respond militarily to Russia, both to maintain morale and as “an important reminder to the rest of Europe that this is a winnable campaign by the Ukrainians, Because we are about to go into a pretty tough winter.”

-— Lavrov, Russia’s foreign minister, said Moscow will consider boosting natural gas supplies to Hungary following a formal request from Budapest.
-He spoke after a meeting in Moscow with Hungarian Foreign Minister Péter Szijjártó.
+— Russia’s foreign minister says that Moscow will consider boosting natural gas supplies to Hungary following a formal request from Budapest.
+Foreign Minister Sergey Lavrov spoke after a meeting in Moscow on Thursday with the Hungarian Foreign Minister Péter Szijjártó.
 Russian news agencies say Szijjártó sought to get an additional 700 million cubic meters of gas from Russia this year.

-— Russia barred 39 representatives of Australian security services and defense companies from entering the country, in response to sanctions imposed by Canberra earlier this year.
+Hungary’s populist Prime Minister Viktor Orban has joined the Western sanctions against Russia, but has insisted on being exempt from the EU’s oil embargo.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine